How Long Should You Massage Your Forearms with a Ball?

 ### Can you use a foam roller instead of a ball for forearms?

 A foam roller works for broad forearm passes, but a ball targets the small flexor and extensor muscles more precisely.
 The [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) includes both tools, so you can switch based on what feels right that day.
-Most people prefer the ball for detailed forearm work and the roller for larger muscle groups.
+A lot of people prefer the ball for detailed forearm work and the roller for larger muscle groups.

 ### Is it normal for my forearms to feel sore after ball massage?